krishnazoro/htmlcss/README.md

 ## Table

-1. Table is used to tabulate something.
+1. Table is used to arrange the data in rows and colums

 ```